AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/bart_only_coref/data_object_special/README.md

 # data_object_special: preprocessed datasets for BART-based model
-This fodler contains the preprocessed datasets to be fed into the BART-based model and execute all the experiments of the proejct.
+This folder contains the preprocessed datasets to be fed into the BART-based model and execute all the experiments of the project.

 ## Download the folder
-This fodler ([`data_object_special`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/data_object_special) contains the majority of the preprocessed files and they can be directly downloaded cloning this repository.
+This folder ([`data_object_special`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/data_object_special)) contains the majority of the preprocessed files and they can be directly downloaded cloning this repository.
 However, some special data files for some experiments are too large.
 They can be generated using the suitable scripts detailed in [`processing_data`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/processing_data) folder, or simple by downloading the full version of this folder: [data_object_special.zip](https://drive.google.com/file/d/1LsnwUyt_ZG-e1OS-Hiud7ERvU8jpD4KA/view?usp=sharing).

 ## File description